alintulu/hbb-notes/index.md

 > ## Input data
 > The data used in this lesson are in pre-processed "NanoAOD" datasets, which are listed [here](http://opendata.web.cern.ch/record/12350).
-> The code will access this data automatically.
+> The code will access this data automatically, so you don't need to download it manually.
 {: .callout}